 - Lost wages, which should cover any time you were unable to work because your injury kept you off work or you missed work for medical appointments

-- Future lost wages if your injuries are severe enough to prevent you from returning to your job or any work in the future
+- Reduced earning capability if your injuries are severe enough to prevent you from returning to your job or any work in the future

 - Property damage, including your vehicle, laptop, clothing, or other personal items damaged in the accident